 Persons seeking to resolve problems or complaints should first contact their instructor.
-Unresolved complaints should be made to the Director of Education, WyoTech, 470 Destination Daytona Blvd, Ormond Beach FL 32174, (386) 255-0295.
-Students who feel that the complaint has not been adequately addressed should contact the Campus President at the same address.
+If the instructor is unable to resolve the issue, the student should then contact the Program Chair.
+If the issue is still not satisfactorily addressed, the student should contact the Director of Education, WyoTech, 470 Destination Daytona Blvd, Ormond Beach FL 32174, (386) 255-0295.
+Students who feel that the issue has not been adequately reviewed should contact the Campus President at the same address.
 Written responses will be given to the student within seven working days.
-If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255.
+If the problem remains inadequately reviewed or unresolved to the student's satisfaction, the student may contact the Student Help Line at (800) 874-0255.